 Oh if only we simply had no sex drive and then it magically appeared on our honeymoon night.
 Wouldn't that make things easier?
 Like it was mentioned before, God gives you a sex drive before you're married on purpose.
 He wanted you to learn how to steward it.
 He's not mad at you for having something He gave you.
 There's no shame in having a desire for sex.
 Getting your needs for intimacy, comfort, and connection met in a healthy way will help your desire for sex to calm down.

 Lie #8: Once purity is lost, it can't be restored.

-Believing this lie is believing that what Christ did at the cross was not enough and that it didn’t cover everything.
-Colossians 1:21-22 says, “And although you were formerly alienated and hostile in mind, engaged in evil deeds, yet He has now reconciled you in His fleshly body through death, in order to present you before Him holy and blameless and beyond reproach—” We believe purity can be restored and walked out no matter what your past has been like.
-We’ve received countless emails from women who have experienced emotional and spiritual restoration, and even the physical restoration of their hymen.
+Believing this lie is believing that what Christ did at the cross was not enough and that it didn't cover everything.
+Colossians 1:21-22 says, "And although you were formerly alienated and hostile in mind, engaged in evil deeds, yet He has now reconciled you in His fleshly body through death, in order to present you before Him holy and blameless and beyond reproach—" We believe purity can be restored and walked out no matter what your past has been like.
+We've received countless emails from women who have experienced emotional, spiritual, and even physical restoration.